pts/muxzcat/README.txt

   It ignores command-line flags, so you can specify e.g. `-cd'.

-Here is how to use the Perl implementation:
+Here is how to use the Perl implementation (muxzcat.pl):

   $ perl muxzcat.pl <input.xz >output.bin
   $ perl muxzcat.pl <input.lzma >output.bin